Skip to main content Skip to main navigation

 • Cash savings – rather than financing your renovation through a lender, you might choose to use money you have saved.

-This amount will dictate how much you have available to spend overall on the renovation cost and also give you an indication of how much value, at a minimum, you want to be adding to your property.
+This amount will dictate how much you have available to spend overall on the renovation cost and also give you an indication of how much value, at a minimum, you could add to your property.

-A rule of thumb for people who choose to renovate for profit: you generally want to make back what you spent on the reno – so keeping a tight budget and avoiding blow-outs can help you get there.
+If you want to renovate for profit you need to make back what you spent on the reno and then some.
+Keeping a tight budget and avoiding blow-outs could help you get there.

 Budgeting example

-Then you’ll need to start allocating those funds to the different elements of your renovation project.
-Say you have $20,000 to spend on home improvements, and you’d like to upgrade your bathroom and add on a deck.
+Say you have $50,000 to spend on home improvements, and you’d like to upgrade your bathroom and add on a deck.
 After researching your options, finding out what materials might cost, getting quotes from tradespeople, you might find the costs come out roughly as:

-Always make sure you have a 10-20% emergency buffer to cover unexpected expenses that may pop up.
-Renos don’t always run smoothly, so keeping some money stashed away for any road bumps will help make the experience less stressful.
+Try to make sure you have a 10-20% emergency buffer to cover unexpected expenses that may pop up.
+Renos often don’t run smoothly, so keeping some money aside for any road bumps could help make the experience less stressful.

 Cosmetic vs. structural renovations

 Simpler is sometimes better – especially when you’re renovating for profit.
-It’s possible to make small, cost-effective improvements to existing fixtures that can make a big difference on the sale price.
+It may be possible to make small, cost-effective improvements to existing fixtures that may make a big difference to a future sale price.

 • Updating your cabinetry with fresh paint, adding door handles or a new splashback, rather than a full-scale kitchen reno

-• Ripping up and replacing carpet, polishing timber floorboards or laying laminate floating floors to create a nice space
+• Ripping up and replacing worn or old carpet, polishing timber floorboards or laying laminate floating floors to create a fresh space

 • Looking for second-hand materials from renovation hubs instead of buying new

-These slight updates can work wonders your profit margin – so make sure you consider how cosmetic improvements could add to the current property value before commencing a full-scale structural renovation.
+These slight updates could make a home much more appealing.
+So, consider how cosmetic improvements could add to the current property value before commencing a full-scale structural renovation.

 Know when to bring in the professionals

 As you now know, keeping expenses low is one of the keys to making a decent profit on your renovated home.
-One way you can do this is by taking on as much of the project yourself as possible.
-This might be things like knocking down a wall and demolition work, paint and landscaping.
+One way you could do this is by taking on as much of the project yourself as possible.
+This might be things like painting

 It's important to note that the key here is to do the job once – and do it well.
 So, while it may cost more to bring in a tradie, it’s money well spent if the work is done properly.
-It will save you in the long run.
+It could save you in the long run.
+Also, tradies are often a fantastic source of knowledge about how to revamp a space as economically as possible.

 Ready to renovate your property for profit?